uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 Output is `figures/fig<NN>_<name>.png` (for reading) and `.pdf` (for the paper).
 A figure whose inputs are missing prints its reason and is skipped; the rest still build.

+`figures/_manifest.json` records, for each figure, the config, experiment name, modalities and split that produced it.
+The filenames carry none of that, and one figure built from two different configs overwrites itself, so the manifest is the only record of which is which.
+It is **merged** across invocations — stage 9 calls this script three times, from `config/base.yaml`, from one arm's config and from the modality pair — and a figure this run skipped or failed has its entry **removed**, because the file on disk is then from an earlier run and the manifest must not vouch for it.

 | # | Figure | Tier | What it shows and why it earns its place | Reads |
 |---|---|---|---|---|